conda/ceps/cep-????.md

 * The minimum CPU microarchitecture level that the binaries require via the `__archspec` virtual package.
 * The lowest CUDA version the GPU driver is compatible with via `__cuda`.

-## Rationale
+## Potential future work

-This CEP attempts to describe and standardize the existing implementations of the currently available virtual packages.
-The following items are deliberately kept out of scope and recommended for discussion in future CEPs:
+This CEP focuses on the standardization of existing virtual package implementations.

+The following items are not considered here.
+Though would be open for discussion in future CEP work:

 - Additional OSes, like `__freebsd` or `__netbsd`.
-- Architectures, like `__x86_64` or `__arm64`, or, more generally, [`__arch`](https://github.com/conda/conda/issues/13420).
+- Coarse grain architecture information, like `__x86_64` or `__arm64`, or, more generally, [`__arch`](https://github.com/conda/conda/issues/13420).
 - More `libc` implementations, like `__musl`.

 ## References